12yuens2/constraint-solver/README.md

+# constraint-solver
+This is a forward checking constraint solver with 2-way branching written in java.
+It can read in problems like the ones specified in `csp/` and output the solution.

 ## Tests
 To run the tests, run `ant junit` in the project directory.
 To keep the tests small and running, tests for more difficult problems and heuristics that take a long time are not included.